The Art of MedicineBy learning what she didn’t want to do—become a physician—medical illustrator Beth Sumner Vuelta ’09 found her true calling.

 “Muhlenberg not only offered me an internship that helped me see past my major,” Vuelta says, “it also suggested a new career path I didn't know about and offered me a connection.”
 She stayed a premed biology major, but added a studio art minor, balancing evening art classes with daytime lab sessions.

 Many of her mentors taught science.
-She learned about microscopy from Biology Professor Elizabeth McCain, who’d later tack Vuelta’s first journal publication to her classroom door.
-Biology Professor and Chair Bruce Wightman guided her in planning prerequisites for graduate school.
+She learned about microscopy from Professor of Biology Elizabeth McCain, who’d later tack Vuelta’s first journal publication to her classroom door.
+Professor of Biology and department chair Bruce Wightman guided her in planning prerequisites for graduate school.
 And Associate Professor of Biology Paul Meier taught her physiology essential to depicting the intricacies of the human body.

 Vuelta’s portfolio from Muhlenberg helped earn her one of four slots in the Biomedical Communications Master’s Program at UT Southwestern Medical Center, where she completed her master’s degree in 2012.